cxh42/CoastalSeg/CoastalSeg_UserGuide.md

 python scripts/fetch_datasets.py
 ```
 Only needed if you plan to retrain locally.
 Inference does not require these datasets.
+You can also see https://huggingface.co/datasets/AveMujica/CostalSeg-SJ and https://huggingface.co/datasets/AveMujica/CostalSeg-MM directly.
 ---

 ## 8) (Optional) Retrain the models locally